-Crossroads Center for Children serves children with a diagnosis within the Pervasive Development Disorder and Autism spectrum, and their families.
+Crossroads Center for Children serves children with a diagnosis within the Autism spectrum, along with peers with no disability, and their families.

 Our goal is to enhance all children's lives by teaching the necessary skills for them to participate in a meaningful way in their home, school, and community.